-Our proposed recommendations were informed from what we heard from our fellow community members about the future of the Center of the City.
-Feedback was gathered during our two open houses, our two DecaDome/IdeaPod engagements, our online survey, conversations with neighbors, guest speakers at our meetings, and emails from community members.
-For more information about our community engagement activities, please see Appendix B.
+Our proposed recommendations were informed from what we heard from our fellow community members about the future of the Center of the City Commons.
+We gathered feedback during our two open houses, our two DecaDome/IdeaPod engagements, our online survey, conversations with neighbors, an urban spaces preferences survey, an activities preferences survey, guest speakers at our meetings, and emails from community members.
+For more information about our community engagement activities, please see the next section and Appendix D & E.